Jingying-yu/election-season-and-currency-fluctuation/README.md

 ## Overview

-This paper examines relationship between US presidential result announcement and USD exchange rate fluctuation.
+Fluctuation of exchange rate can be attributed to multiple different factors.
+This paper will focus on one particular aspect that contributes to the change in USD exchange rate: the expectation of the populous on the future of the United States, perceived through the results of the US Presidential Election.
+The paper will examine relationship between US presidential result announcement and USD exchange rate fluctuation.

 Exchange Rate between CAD & USD gathered from [FRED](https://fred.stlouisfed.org/series/DEXCAUS)